Tom Yawkey: Boston Red Sox

-Yawkey didn't take long to turn the Red Sox around.
-In 1934, they reached .500 for the first time since winning the 1918 World Series.
-In 1937, they notched their first winning record since 1918, and in 1938 finished in the first division for the first time since 1918.
-When it became apparent that buying top level major league players wasn't enough to vault them past the Yankees and Detroit Tigers, Yawkey began building a minor-league system as well.
+In 1934, the Red Sox reached a winning percentage of .500 for the first time since winning the 1918 World Series.
+In 1937, they achieved a first winning record for the first time since 1918, and in 1938 they finished in the first division for the first time since 1918.
+When it became apparent that buying top level major league players wasn't enough to surpass the Yankees and Detroit Tigers, Yawkey began building a minor-league system as well.

 Under Yawkey, the Jimmy Fund became the official charity of the team in 1953.
 In 1957, Yawkey was elected chairman of the Jimmy Fund's board of trustees and helped establish the tradition of the Red Sox playing exhibition games to raise money for the fund.

-Yawkey spent millions over the course of his life attempting to build winning teams.
-In the first seven years of his ownership alone, he lost $1.7 million, more than he paid to buy the team.
-According to financial records of the time, he spent at least another $3 million during that time on buying players, renovating Fenway Park, and other capital expenses.
-The Boston Globe wrote in his obituary that, in 1974, Yawkey estimated his ownership of the team had cost him over $10 million.
+Yawkey spent millions in his effort to build winning teams.
+In the first seven years of his ownership, the Red Sox lost $1.7 million, more than he had paid to buy the team.
+Yawkey spent around an additional $3 million during that time on buying players, renovating Fenway Park, and other capital expenses.
+In 1974, Yawkey estimated his ownership of the team had cost him over $10 million.
 The Red Sox won the American League pennant in 1946 (their first pennant since 1918), 1967, and 1975, but then went on to lose each World Series in seven games, against the St. Louis Cardinals (1946, 1967) and the Cincinnati Reds (1975).
 Yawkey never achieved his goal of winning a world championship.

-According to two anonymous sources in an article by Jeff Passan in 2011, Yawkey kept Donald Fitzpatrick, an equipment manager for the Red Sox, employed despite allegations of sexual assault against Fitzpatrick.
+According to two anonymous sources in an article by Jeff Passan in 2011, Yawkey kept Donald Fitzpatrick, an equipment manager for the Red Sox, employed despite private allegations of sexual assault against Fitzpatrick.
 However, no public allegations against Fitzpatrick were made until 1991, 15 years after Yawkey's death.